 4 Research model and hypotheses development

-Extending cognitive dissonance theory into the context of Internet of Vehicles and driving, we propose a comprehensive research model in Figure 1 to elaborate the moderating effect of IT on driving behavior.
-Meanwhile, the direct effects of driving behavior on fuel efficiency will also be investigated.
+Extending cognitive dissonance theory into the context of Internet of Vehicles and eco-driving, we propose a comprehensive research model to exam the direct effects of driving behaviors and moderating effect of IT on Fuel consumption.

+Driving Speed and speed change in Eco-driving

 As reviewed before, researchers would always take average driving speed and the number of speed change (e.g. hard accelertion and deceleration) during a time period into consideration when modeling the relationship between driving behavior and fuel efficiency (Andre 1996; Fomunung et al. 1999; Kuhler and Karstens 1978; Wang et al. 2008).
 Following previous studies, our model considers them as important and typical factors as well.

-Despite of the fuel consumption-driving speed curve shows a U-shape, the fuel efficiency due to average driving speed has not been determined.
-Since many literature on internal combustion engines explains that the friction losses would increase significantly with the increase of engine speed and then decrease the fuel efficiency (Eo et al. 2018; Kepsu et al. 2021), we hypothesize:
+Driving speed is an essential indicator in analyzing driving performance as it influences the vehicle engine load (一句总起).
+A high driving speed leads to a high engine utilization rate, thus the potential engine consumptions such as friction losses and heat losses would increase significantly with the increase of engine speed (Eo et al. 2018; Kepsu et al. 2021).
+These potential engine consumptions will decrease the fuel efficiency and then increase fuel consumption (Eo et al. 2018; Kepsu et al. 2021).

+Average driving speed represents the long-term operating condition of the vehicle.
+Usually, a higher average driving speed will lead to an unstable operating condition and unpredicted accident (Cite).
+Meanwhile, a lower average speed reflects a better long-term and trip-based driving performance of a driver (Cite), which will result in different fuel consumption per unit distance.
+Thus, we hypothesize:

 H1: Average driving speed is positively related to fuel consumption.

-(Ericsson 2001; Huang et al. 2018)(Magaña and Muñoz-Organero 2014)Generally, a smooth driving style reduces fuel consumption and increases safety compared to aggressive driving, while being more aggressive in certain situations could save fuel instead.
-Considering there are a number of studies have been carried out to investigate the negative effect of aggressive speed change on fuel consumption and emissions (Berry 2010; Chen et al. 2007; El-Shawarby et al. 2005; Wang et al. 2011), we hypothesize:
+Speed change also cannot be ignored in analyzing driving behavior as it affects fuel consumption directly.
+Generally, researchers refer to hard acceleration/deceleration (defined as sudden and high acceleration and heavy braking) when they talking about speed changes in the context of aggressive driving or eco-driving (Ericsson 2001; Huang et al. 2018).

+When a vehicle accelerates hard, the fuel supply of the engine would suddenly increase, which will lead to the insufficient combustion and increased fuel consumption.
+And when a sharp deceleration happens, the braking intensity is generally high, and the vehicle needs to consume a large amount of kinetic energy to realize rapid deceleration or stop, thus decreasing fuel efficiency (Magaña and Muñoz-Organero 2014).

+As a result, considering the influence mechanism of speed change on fuel efficiency, we hypothesize:

 H2: Speed changes are positively related to fuel consumption.